RodZill4/material-maker/README.md

-This is an addon for the Godot game engine that can be used to create texture procedurally.
+This is atool based on the Godot game engine that can be used to create textures procedurally.
+It can also be used as a Godot addon (but there's no good reason for not using it as a standalone tool).

 Its user interface is based on Godot's GraphEditor: textures are described as interconnected texture generators and operators.